melusc/mock-violentmonkey/README.md

 Instead of polluting the global namespace, this allows you to only enable whatever is required.
 Only `document` and `window` are added to the global namespace by default.

+This should always be used for `FormData`, because node's implementation of `FormData` does not work with jsdom's `File`.

-This is, however, not aware of violentmonkey-contexts, so calling it once at the start of the file is enough.
+This is not aware of violentmonkey-contexts, so calling it once at the start of the file is enough.

 ```js
 console.log(typeof FormData); // undefined